ncatlab/nlab-content/pages/6/4/4/1/1446/content.md

-I am a C.L.E.
-Moore instructor and NSF postdoc at MIT.
+I am an advanced researcher at the Max Planck Institute for Mathematics, Bonn.
 I study the interactions of topology, higher category theory, and quantum field theory.
 Preprints,  papers, and more details can be found on my [website](http://sites.google.com/site/chrisschommerpriesmath/Home).

 ## Slides and talks